coffee-fueled-dev/very-coffee/packages/obp/README.md

   - transactional commit/rollback
 - `GraphNode<T>` wrapper to attach `bind()` and `expose()` methods to Offers

-This layer is low-level and used internally by repositories & operations.
+This layer is low-level and used internally by repositories & the API.

 ---